Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Results

 By combining cross-modal alignment and ordinal-aware objectives, ORDER constructs a multimodal latent space that is both semantically aligned and property-ordered.
 But optimizing these dual objectives can introduce conflicting gradients; to be more specific, cross-modal alignment loss may push apart image features of materials with similar properties, while ordinal-aware loss draws them together.
 We propose two strategies to mitigate these conflicts: (1) ORDER-$\alpha$ weights the two objectives with a fixed hyperparameter $\alpha$ determined via grid search, and (2) ORDER-dyn dynamically adjust the weights on the losses during training with preference-guided multitask learning~\cite{mahapatra2020multi}.
 In our experiments, we empirically show that ORDER-$\alpha$ achieves better performance on certain tasks with grid search, while the hyperparameter-free ORDER-dyn exhibits robust performance across diverse downstream tasks.
-The scarcity of fully annotated multimodal materials datasets has led previous approaches to initialize vision encoders with unimodal models such as ResNet50~\cite{he2016deep}, constraining model capacity.
-ORDER instead adopts the pretrained Vision Transformer~\cite{dosovitskiy2020image} from CLIP~\cite{radford2021learning}, a large-scale vision-language foundation model.
+Considering the scarcity of annotations in pretrain data, we further introduce physics-based ordinal surrogates derived from tabular features that preserve inter-sample property ordering.
+Specifically, the surrogate for the Composite dataset is derived from the Krenchel rule of mixtures using MMA and Vf, while the Nanofiber surrogate is derived from Krenchel orientation efficiency model using mat density and collector-speed-direction interaction.
+The resultant surrogate-trained variants are termed ORDER-dyn-surr and ORDER-$\alpha$-surr, achieving unsupervised pretraining.
+The lack of multimodal materials data has also led previous approaches to initialize vision encoders with unimodal models such as ResNet50~\cite{he2016deep}, constraining model capacity.
+This work explores the application of pretrained Vision Transformer (ViT)~\cite{dosovitskiy2020image} from CLIP~\cite{radford2021learning}, a large-scale vision-language foundation model.
 We demonstrate that parameter-efficient fine-tuning (PEFT)~\cite{hu2022lora} enables effective knowledge transfer: the rich pretrained representations in CLIP are preserved while domain-specific materials knowledge is injected using only hundreds of paired samples.
 For the tabular encoder, we employ FT-Transformer~\cite{gorishniy2021revisiting} following previous work~\cite{sgpt}.
+We also report results based on ImageNet-pretrained ViT \cite{dosovitskiy2020image} as comparison.
 Both encoders are frozen after pretraining and the learned multimodal representations are applied to downstream tasks (\cref{fig_framework}b).
 Detailed pretraining process can be found in \cref{sec:method_opt}.

 We evaluate ORDER's representation quality on our Composite dataset and the public Nanofiber dataset, through diverse downstream tasks including cross-modal retrieval, property prediction, and microstructure generation.
 The following sections present comprehensive experimental results across these tasks.